3.6.3. Slicing lists#

 ['string 2', 'string 4', 'string 6']

-To navigate a list backward, we would use an increment of -1.
+To navigate a list backward, we would use a step of -1.
 For instance, to extract a list containing elements at indexes 6, 5, 4, 3, and 2, we would use:

 # From index 6 (inclusive) to index 1 (exclusive), by steps of -1